jusiro/PEFT-MedVLMs/tutorials/README.md

 In the following, we describe the required datasets for the activities carried out for vision-language medical foundation models.
 We will mostly focus on the adaptation of pre-trained models, for which you requiere to prepare the following data sources.
 ​
-- [SICAPv2](https://data.mendeley.com/datasets/9xxm58dvs3/2) This datasets, originary from the paper [1] contains histology images of tumor prostate tissue labeled at the image level into different severity grades, so-called Gleason grades.
-The task considered is image level multi-class classification.
+- [SICAPv2](https://data.mendeley.com/datasets/9xxm58dvs3/2) This dataset, originally from the paper [1] contains histology images of tumor prostate tissue labeled at the image level into different severity grades, so-called Gleason grades.
+The task considered is image-level multi-class classification.

 The download process is fast, you only need around **2 minutes**.
-Then, locally extract the folder `SICAPv2`, and upload it to the Saturn Cloud Project.
+Then, locally extract the folder `SICAPv2`, and upload it to the Project.
 The upload process to `./local_data/datasets/` might take around **10-15 minutes**, and you require around 2,0 Gb of disk memory.
 Finally, unzip by running `unzip SICAPv2.zip` in a command window, and ready!
 ​

 ## Folder Overview

-Once you have download all datasets and models, your project should present the following structure:
+Once you have downloaded all datasets and models, your project should present the following structure:

 ```
     .
-    ├── DLMI24_HO_FM/
+    ├── HO_FM/
     │   ├── local_data/
     │   │   └──datasets/
     │   │      └── SICAPv2